Internal regulations and lending rules

 A parent-child room on the 3rd floor allows readers with accompanying children to carry out ad-hoc research and to work at the BnL.
 The parents or accompanying adults are responsible for the behaviour, safety and supervision of their children while on the BnL premises.

 Users can borrow up to 35 physical documents at a time.
 Printed documents as well as atlases and language teaching aids can be borrowed for 28 days; audio and audiovisual documents can be borrowed for 14 days.
-If the borrowed document is not reserved by another reader, the user has the possibility to extend the loan via a-z.lu or at the loan desk for a maximum of 56 days or 28 days for short-term loans.
+If the borrowed document is not reserved by another reader, the loan period is automatically extended.
+The user also has the possibility to extend the loan themselves via a-z.lu or at the loan desk for a maximum of 56 days or 28 days for short-term loans.

 2.1.
 Reading Room